 2) Feel the magic of pedestal and ceiling fans

 Did you know that you can use ceiling fans to keep yourself cool and comfortable during the summer?
 When a ceiling fan rotates counter-clockwise, it creates a downdraft which creates a cooling effect in the space below.
 The faster your fan spins, the greater the cooling effect.
 However, it is critical to mention that fans don’t essentially cool the air.
 Instead, they only work by creating a cooling effect on people themselves!
 This implies that you should never leave your fans to run in empty rooms because you would be wasting energy for no reason.

 3) Install LED light bulbs

-You have probably read about all the hype that surrounds the benefits of LED lighting bulbs.
-These unique devices are not only energy efficient, but equally produces less amount of heat when in operation.
-They consume a fraction of the energy used by their incandescent and fluorescent counterparts while emitting less heat in the process.
+You have probably read about all the hype surrounding LED lighting bulbs’ benefits.
+These unique devices are not only energy efficient, but equally produce less amount of heat when in operation.
+They consume a fraction of the energy used by their incandescent and fluorescent counterparts while emitting less heat.

 4) Use a programmable thermostat

-A programmable thermostat comes with a number of benefits.
+A programmable thermostat comes with several benefits.
 If you are a tech-savvy individual, install a thermostat that can be programmed and regulated from either a smartphone or web browser.
 The smaller the difference between your outdoor and indoor temperatures, the lower your monthly cooling energy bills will be.

 The current thermostats can be regulated from a smartphone, and this may make it relatively easier for you to set your indoor temperatures accordingly.
 If you make good use of a programmable thermostat, you can save hundreds of dollars annually in energy bills.